 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Welcome to the world of quick pickling, where tangy, zesty flavors are at your fingertips, ready to enhance your daily meals.
-Also known as refrigerator pickling, quick pickling is a versatile and convenient technique we use often in our kitchen.
 Pickling transforms an array of fresh vegetables and fruits into crunchy, tangy treats.
 Whether you’re looking to rescue that surplus of carrots or capture the essence of seasonal produce, pickling offers a simple and flavorful solution.
-Join us as we explore the art of quick pickling for any veggie, and unleash a world of possibilities to your future meals.

 Quick Pickling Essentials

-For quick pickling, you’ll need some basic essentials: vinegar, water, salt, sugar (optional), and possibly an array of spices.
-If you want to keep things fast and simple like we do on a weekly basis, then solely using salt, distilled vinegar and water make delicious pickles without much fuss.
+For quick pickling, you’ll need some essentials: vinegar, water, salt, sugar (optional), and possibly an array of spices.
+If you want to keep things fast and simple as I do every week, then solely using salt, distilled vinegar, and water make delicious quick pickles without much fuss.

 Equipment

-Obviously you will need jars and lids for the process.
+You need jars and lids for the pickling process.
 In particular, we like to either use 4 oz Ball jars, 8 oz Ball jars, or a variety of sizes of Weck jars.
 For mason jars, we use reusable silicon lids — we love that they fit a variety of different jar tops.

 Flavoring